AymericFerreira/spineReconstruction/README.md

 This project is based mainly on [Pymesh](https://github.com/PyMesh/PyMesh) and [Scikit-Image](https://scikit-image.org/).
+I am looking to propose an alternative using [Trimesh](https://github.com/mikedh/trimesh), easier to install.

 The project is **still in development** if you need to use a part or all the project and you need help, do not hesitate to contact me !